isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-05-13-The-News-Gallery.md

-<i>The Singapore Free Press</i> was set up by William Napier, a lawyer and the main owner of the paperr; George D. Coleman, the first superintendent of public works; Edward Boustead, founder of Boustead and Company; and Walter Scott Lorrain, head of Lorrain, Sandilands and Company.
+<i>The Singapore Free Press</i> was set up by William Napier, a lawyer and the main owner of the paper; George D. Coleman, the first superintendent of public works; Edward Boustead, founder of Boustead and Company; and Walter Scott Lorrain, head of Lorrain, Sandilands and Company.
 This is the front page of the issue dated 19 November 1835. <i>Retrieved from NewspaperSG.</i>

 </div>